Updated November 6, 2014

 Current and upcoming areas of study include tangible and intangible property, technology, violence and destruction, religion, government, liberty, organized crime, rules and regulations, philosophy of law, international law, and other critical issues surrounding culture and jurisprudence.
 There is a particular emphasis on the critique of current artistic, curatorial, theoretical and art historical practices and methodologies, particularly vis-a-vis legal frameworks and structures.
 Conversely, the use of law and jurisprudence as theory, practice and medium is explored.
 Please note that The Program does not focus on traditional and conventional critical theory, but rather investigates how the concept-practice of law disturbs the critical theory establishment and creates a new space and discourse for aesthetic and intellectual practices.

 As an added and unique component of The Program, participants will have the opportunity to meet individually with the program director and the opportunity to work one-on-one with Fordham Law School students on research topics relevant to the Participants’ respective projects.
 The Art & Law Program will conclude with an end-of-program retreat.
 The weekend-long retreat will take place at Denniston Hill artist residency, and will offer the 2014 participants the opportunity to share ideas and thoughts gained through The Art & Law Program with the other participants.

 With this in mind, there is no exhibition or paper presentations which conclude the program.
 Rather, participants are highly encouraged to produce – on their own – a static or non-static material with what is learned, or unlearned, during and after The Program.

-In 2010, I founded the VLA Art & Law Residency, the first residency of its kind.
+In 2010, I founded the Art & Law Residency, the first residency of its kind.
 Why did I start it?
 During my studies at Cornell Law School, I often wondered what it would have been like to have been exposed to legal texts and legal scholars while I was a graduate art student at CalArts and an artist-in-residence at the Whitney Museum’s Independent Study Program.
 The Art & Law Program, in collaboration with Fordham Law School, brings this reflection into existence.
-I now look forward to welcoming the fifth class to The Program in 2014.
+I now look forward to welcoming the sixth class to The Program in 2015.